Birth: c1765 probably Greenville, South Carolina

 According to family Dawes depositions taken in 1896, James Reeves was half Cherokee but the application was rejected by the courts.

 James G. Reaves is recorded as receiving a grant for 237 acres on both sides of Beaver Dam Creek in Spartanburg County in August of 1794.
 Grant is recorded in Greenville SC Grant Book D, Pg.
-291.
+291. He then sold this land to Samuel Jamison on 30 Jul 1795 (DB D, p453).

 He appeared in the 1800 Second Census of Kentucky in Christian County along with a John Reeves, William Reeves and another unidentified William Reeves.
 There is evidence to indicate that James had migrated to Kentucky from South Carolina after his marriage to Nancy Goodwin.
 Whether there was a family connection between James and John Reeves is unknown but both a James and John Reeves are recorded in the 1790 census of Greenville County, South Carolina but in no other census are they found there.
 Additionally, a William Reeves and an older William Reeves are both recorded in adjoining Spartanburg County, SC in 1790 but by 1800 have left the area.
 These may not be the same four individuals, but there are numerous indications that they are, including the presence of several other residents of the Greenville/Spartanburg area with connections to the Reeves family in Christian County, Kentucky as well.